rik-tools/gwind/system.md

 # System
+This contains some technical notes.
 GWind relies on GCloud for its authentication.
 ```
 $ gcloud --version
 Google Cloud SDK 525.0.0